 Specific Types of Scars Require Specific Treatments

 How do you know what treatment is best for your scars?
-Answer the following questions and we'll give you our experienced opinions.
+Answer the following questions to learn the best treatment options.

 Does a depressed scar look smooth when stretched to the sides?

-If a scar disappears when you stretch the skin on either side of it outwards, then the indentation is due to scar tissue under the skin's surface that is pulling it inward.
+If a scar disappears when you pull the skin on either side of it outwards, then the indentation is due to scar tissue under the skin's surface that is pulling it inward.
+This type of scar is called a rolling scar.

-Unless the fibers that are attaching the depressed area of skin to the muscle are released with a procedure called subcision, the indentation will remain no matter what types of surface treatments are performed.
+Unless the fibers that attach the depressed area of skin to the muscle underneath are released, the indentation will remain no matter what types of surface treatments are performed.

-Subcision is performed by using a needle to cut the bands to allow the skin to again be level at the surface.
-Blood acts like glue so a dermal filler injected after the fibers are cut help keep the skin from reattaching down on the muscle.
+Blood acts like glue so a dermal filler injected after the fibers are cut helps keep the skin from reattaching down on the muscle.

 Does the scar look indented even when the skin on each side is stretched outwards?